vmchale/project-init/README.md

 `pi` uses [mustache](https://mustache.github.io/) for templating, via the [rustache](https://github.com/rustache/rustache) crate.

-You can find examples and help on the [mustache page](https://mustache.github.io/), or you can my look at [my repo](https://github.com/vmchale/pi-templates).
+You can find examples and help on the [mustache page](https://mustache.github.io/), or you can my look at [the example repo](https://github.com/vmchale/pi-templates).